 • Renewal of Full Driving Licence

-• Notification of change on address
+• Notification of Change of Address

 • New Issue and Addition of Full Driving Licence

-• Application for Learner's Driving Licence
+• First application, Re-application and Addition of Learner's Driving Licence

-• Application for Probationary Driving Licence
+• New Issue, Renewal and Addition of Probationary Driving Licence

-• Application for Driving Instructor's Licence
+• New Issue, Renewal and Addition of Driving Instructor's Licence

-• Application for International Driving Permit
+• International Driving Permit

 By post

 • If you apply for learner's driving licence and driving test for commercial vehicles, please submit your applications by post to the Transport Department P. O. Box No. 79, Shatin Central Post Office.
-If your applications are in order, the new learner's driving licence and the details of the test appointment will be sent to you by registered post within 15 working days.
+Upon receipt of a duly completed application, the successfully issued licence and test appointment will be mailed to you by registered post within 15 working days.
+If you have not received the licence and test appointment within 4 weeks from the date of submission, please contact the Transport Department at 2804 2600 for follow-up action.

-• If your application is in order, the new driving licence / permit (other than learner's driving licences for commercial vehicles) would be sent to you by registered post within 10 working days.
-For an application for learner's driving licences for commercial vehicles, submitted together with an application for a Driving Test (Commercial Vehicle), the new learner's driving licence and the details of the test appointment will be sent to the applicants by registered post within 15 working days.
+• Upon receipt of a duly completed application, the successfully issued licence/permit will be mailed to you by registered post within 10 working days.
+For application for learner's driving licences for commercial vehicles submitted together with application for driving test for commercial vehicles, the new learner's driving licence and the details of the test appointment will be mailed to you by registered post within 15 working days.
+If you have not received the licence/permit/test appointment within 4 weeks from the date of submission, please contact the Transport Department at 2804 2600 for follow-up action.

 4.12 Enquiries